sonic-net/SONiC/doc/BGP/BGP-supress-fib-pending.md

 <!-- omit in toc -->
 ##### 6.1.2.
 Minigraph

-*suppress-pending-fib* is enabled when generating CONFIG_DB out of minigraph for device role *LeafRouter*.
+*suppress-fib-pending* is enabled when generating CONFIG_DB out of minigraph for device role *LeafRouter*.

 #### 6.2.
 Manifest (if the feature is an Application Extension)